NC officers kill man setting cars ablaze near police station

 The confrontation began after an officer observed a man lighting vehicles on fire in a parking lot near a district station at around 1:20 p.m., Police Chief Estella Patterson said at a news conference.

 The officer called for assistance, and three other officers came to help, she said, and the officers ordered the man to stop.
-Patterson said the man continued to throw Molotov cocktails, ultimately tossing them near the officers.
+Patterson said the man continued to throw Molotov cocktails, ultimately tossing one near an officer close to him.

 “Multiple officers then discharged their weapons, and the individual was struck multiple times,” Patterson said.

 Police then moved the man away from two vehicles that had become engulfed in flames and attempted life-saving efforts, Patterson said.
-He was taken to a hospital but died.
+He was rushed by paramedics to a hospital but died.
+He wasn’t immediately identified.

-Body cameras were active, as well as cameras outside the police station that captured events, Patterson said.
-She added that firefighters arrived quickly and put out the vehicle fires.
+Body cameras were active, as well as cameras outside the police station that captured events, Patterson said, adding she didn’t have any immediate information on the number of shots fired or how many had struck the man.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.